w3arycod3r/fpga-defender/README.md

 4. [Quartus Prime Lite](https://fpgasoftware.intel.com/?edition=lite) installed.
 5. Lightning fast reflexes ;)

 Inside the [flash](/flash) folder, you'll find the compiled bitstreams suitable for flashing with Quartus.
-The .pof (Programmer Object File) .sof(SRAM Object File)
+Use the .sof files (SRAM Object Files) for a quick flash that will not persist between power cycles of the board.
+Use the .pof files (Programmer Object Files) for a more "permanent" flash that will survive a power cycle.
+Flashing the pof will take longer than the sof.

+proj0 is the base game with basic squares as enemies and a white background. proj1 is the "bonus" version with colorful sprites and starfield background.